Skip to content

 In the example above, modifying person2 also modifies the underlying object.
 This change is reflected in person1 , because they both refer to the same instance of the Person class.

-Ok, now, we’ve looked at the theory behind Arrays, let’s start looking at practical examples of what they can do, we will see how to sort an array, using map & reduce and more.
+We will explore how to sort an array, using map & reduce and more.
 But first we need to understand a new Swift concept.

 Understanding higher-order functions

-The term higher-order functions, or HoFs, comes from functional programming, and it’s just a way of saying that Swift functions are treated as first-class citizens in our paradigm.
+The term higher-order functions, or HoFs, comes from functional programming.
+It’s simply a way of saying that Swift functions are treated as first-class citizens in our paradigm.
 This means that the function, to qualify for HoF status, has to achieve at least one of the following:

 • Accept a function as a parameter.